Dotwork Tattoos

 Common questions

-- The repeated single-needle punctures are less intense per pass but the longer sessions add up — most clients rate it as less sharp but more exhausting than line or fill work.
+- Yes.
+The repeated single-needle punctures are less acutely sharp per pass but the longer sessions add up.
+Most clients rate dotwork as less intense per moment but more exhausting overall than line or fill work.

 - How well does dotwork age?